stephenprager92/bethlehem-neighborhood-map/README.md

 The application fetches data from the Google Maps API in order to display a map and markers and from the Foursquare Places API in order to display location-specific data, which means internet access is required for all functionality to work correctly (at least initially, until the page's service worker can cache returned results).
 Access to these APIs is required for the project to run correctly, but no additional installation or changes need to be made to the code in order to begin using them.

 Please note that currently my Google Maps API key, Foursquare client ID, and Foursquare client secret are all being used to power and validate the remote data calls within this project.
-While this is the intent of the project for development and evaluation by the Udacity reviewers, due to quota limits it is not necessarily optimized for production.
 Please either be responsible with use of my credentials or replace them with your own.

 ## Other Contributors